SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 Resources_ have several *resource units*, each of which may be used by process objects.
-Extending the example above, the gas station might be modeled as a resource with its pumps as resource units.
+Extending the example above, the gas station might be modelled as a resource with its pumps as resource units.
 On receiving a request for a pump from a car, the gas station resource automatically queues waiting cars until one becomes available.
 The pump resource unit is held by the car until it is released for